Azure/azure-kusto-microhack/README.md

 This Microhack is organised into the following 4 challenges:
 - Challenge 1: Create ADX cluster
 - Challenge 2: Create integration with Azure services (Event Hub and Storage Account)
-- Challenge 3: Explore and transform data
+- Challenge 3: Starting with basics of KQL
 - Challenge 4: Check stats and key metrics of the cluster

 Each challenge has a set of tasks that need to be completed in order to move on to the next challenge.
 It is advisable to complete the challenges and tasks in the prescribed order.